 1st of 3 Cybersecurity Articles

-Over the next three posts, we’ll be examining cybersecurity tips to defend against credential theft.
+Over the next three weeks, we’ll be examining cybersecurity tips to defend against credential theft.
 We’ll commence by defining credential theft and how your credentials can be compromised.
-In post two, we’ll explain how cybercriminals use stolen credentials and how employees work for credential theft mitigation.
-In each post, we’ll lay out three to four tips to assist in your cybersecurity readiness plan.
-In the third post, we’ll explain why cybersecurity awareness training should be part of your defense strategy against credential theft.
+In week two, we’ll explain how cybercriminals use stolen credentials and how employees prevent credential theft.
+Each week we’ll lay out three to four tips to assist in your cybersecurity readiness plan.
+In the third week, we’ll explain why cybersecurity awareness training should be part of your defense strategy against credential theft.

 What is credential theft?